Best New Hotels: Australia's Hottest Hotel Openings we Can't Wait to Check Out

 Australia's Best New Hotel Openings: South Australia

 Breathing new life into a former textile factory, this is without a doubt one of the coolest hotel openings in Australia.
-Keeping true to the area's design roots, the trendy new Hotel Indigo can be found by Adelaide's bustling central market.
-Opening its doors in March this year, it’s an Australian first for IHG Hotels & Resorts’ boutique lifestyle brand.
-A product of the iconic neighbourhood in which it resides, the 145-room boutique hotel is a cultural feast for the senses.
+Keeping true to the area's design roots, the trendy new Hotel Indigo can be found in Adelaide's bustling central market.
+Opening its doors in March last year, it’s an Australian first for IHG Hotels & Resorts’ boutique lifestyle brand.
+A product of the iconic neighbourhood in which it calls home, the 145-room boutique hotel is a cultural feast for the senses.
 Celebrating creativity in all things, Hotel Indigo’s two restaurants hero Adelaide's prized culinary scene.

 23-29 Market St, Adelaide

-This year, Adelaide welcomes its first five-star hotel in 30 years, and she’s fabulous.
+Last year, Adelaide welcomed its first five-star hotel in 30 years, and boy, is she fabulous.
 The latest addition to the city’s growing skyline, the Sofitel’s $140 million development has pulled out all stops to put this up-and-coming destination on the map.
 In true Sofitel form, the property is not only primely positioned but has been finished with the brand’s signature Euro-chic touch.
 An indoor pool, gym, and Executive Lounge are among a treasure trove of amenities that complement the 251 generous rooms and suites on offer.

 108 Currie St, Adelaide